 Munich also felt a tad less open than Berlin.
 Less welcoming.
-It could have been me but I thought I got more curious glances here.
+I thought I got more curious glances here.

 A curious incidence.

-I went to the Chinese food stall at the Munich Hauptbanhof.
-I stood in front of the menu board trying to decide what to order.
+I went to a Chinese food stall at the Munich Hauptbanhof.
+I stood in front of the menu board unsure of what to order.
 Then along waltzes the Chinese waiter.
 He enthusiastically pointed me in the direction of fried chicken and boiled potatoes.

 I was livid and barked my disgust at him.
 He seemed surprised.

 I was surprised that he seemed surprised.
 So, I thought to myself; “Calm down, Jide.
 Maybe this dude doesn’t even understand the symbolism of black people and fried chicken.
 I mean, he could barely speak English.
 And you are not African American anyways.
-Maybe fried chicken and boiled potatoes were all he’d seen most black people order?”
+Maybe fried chicken and boiled potatoes was all he’d seen most black people order.”

 No matter.
 I still thought it was profiling and stereotyping.

 I stilled my anger with a bowl of Noodles and Pork Chops.

 Right.
 Why am I in Munich anyway?

 Well, Munich was “Hauptstadt der Bewegung” – the Capital of the Movement.
 The birthplace and spiritual home of the Nazi Party.
-Its spiritual home.
 This was where Hitler began making all his speeches and building the followership that would result in the Third Reich.